IoTThinks/EasyLoraGateway/README.md

 - Save gateway configuration to flash
 - Create basic web authentication for management web
 - Listen Before Talk to avoid packet collision.
 (Nguyen Huynh - 2018-04-27)
 - Auto retransmit packets if not received an acknowledge from gateway / node.
-(Requested by Anthony Vu - 2018-04-28)
+(Suggested by Anthony Vu - 2018-04-28)
+- Add Option to gateway: Pull or push messages to nodes (Suggested by Gnourt Gnoc Maht - 2018-05-02)

 <b>Updated 2018-04-26</b>
 - Support Lora, MQTT and local Web server